plasma-group/pigi/packages/docs/src/spec/src/02-contracts/deposit-contract.rst

 Description
 ^^^^^^^^^^^
 Represents a `checkpoint`_ of a particular state update on which a "checkpoint game" is being or has been played out.
-Checkpoints wich have successfully passed the checkpoint game are considered "finalized", meaning the plasma contract should ignore all state updates on that range with an older plasma block number.
+Checkpoints which have successfully passed the checkpoint game are considered "finalized", meaning the plasma contract should ignore all state updates on that range with an older plasma block number.

 Fields
 ^^^^^^